thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 `common.yaml` looks like this:
 <pre>
 ---
-message: "Welcome to $::hostname.
+message: "Welcome to %{::hostname}.
 Don't break anything!"
 </pre>

+Notice the `%`, that's the character that hiera uses for variable interpolation instead of the `$` that puppet uses.

 </div>